plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Player Card Zones/Branches.md

 ---

-**Branches** are a pile of faceup cards.
+**Branches** are a pile of face up cards.
 Each Player has their own Branch.

 A Player can look through the cards in their Branches, but they cannot change the order of the cards in their Branches.